 Readers will find HOPE in this resource book written especially for depressed and bipolar believers and their loved ones.
 Sometimes our best hope lies in medication, but the biochemical hope that God offers should always be combined with both counseling and the wisdom found in God's word.
 As it says in Isaiah, "those who hope in the Lord will renew their strength."

-PERSON ADDICTION ~ If one of your emotional factors is a morbid fear of rejection, and you are constantly taking responsibility for other's feelings, or enabling others dysfunction you just might be codependent ~ check out my new vid-blog on CODEPENDENCY on the Mental Health Articles page.
+PERSON ADDICTION ~ If your main emotional factor is a morbid fear of rejection, and if you are constantly taking responsibility for other's feelings, or enabling others dysfunction, you just might be a codependent.
+Check out my new video-blog on CODEPENDENCY on the Mental Health Articles page.

 (1) Being isolative.
 Disappearing for periods of time.